 2. Ditch cocktails for detoxing mocktails

 Don’t settle for plain old tap water when you go out.
 Drinking mocktails is a great way to get through dry January, as you are still treating yourself to a luxurious drink, minus the calories and headache the next morning.
-For example, at The Arch London you can try Seedlip, the world’s first distilled non-alcoholic spirit, which has zero calories and is sugar, sweetener and artificial flavour-free.
+For example, at The Arch London, you can try Seedlip, the world’s first distilled non-alcoholic spirit, which has zero calories and is sugar, sweetener and artificial flavour-free.

 3. Know your numbers

 Read it and weep.
 A Pina Colada cocktail with rum has 644 calories.
 That’s more than a Big Mac burger.
-A pint of larger has 180 calories – more than a small slice of chocolate cake.
+A pint of lager has 180 calories – more than a small slice of chocolate cake.
 And a large glass of white wine is 185 calories – the equivalent of 4 fish fingers.
 Calculate exactly how many calories you will save by ditching the booze – odds are you’ll be shocked by how many you can save.

 4. Plan a holiday

 Planning a holiday is the perfect way to motivate yourself during dry January.
 Putting all the money you’ve saved on booze into a ‘holiday piggy bank’ will be a visible inspiration to keep going, along with your shrinking waistline of course.
 Win, win.